remorses/vitro/README.md

 -   how to pass a custom tsconfig, babel? maybe add a babelPath and tsconfigPath and copy these on the storyboards new and start command
 -   next run on top directory, this way urls are clickable in vscode
 -   css debug without rerender

+## Sustainability

+-   offer a pro managed service that
+    -   notifies vai email on components visual changes
+    -   notifies on broken components
+    -   tells you the average, value over time of web vitals of every component (render time, count, accessibility, )